songokjesse/songokjesse/README.md

 ### Hi there 👋
 ---
 Hello, I'am Jesse, a full stack developer.
-I do like experimenting with new technologies, building small projects to solve my everyday problems, and occassionaly mentor kids interested in Tech
+I do like experimenting with new technologies, building small projects to solve my everyday problems, and occassionaly mentor kids interested in Tech within my local community

 ### Currently Keeping myself busy with
 ---